tqtifnypmb/huntaway/README.md

 ## Introduction

-Huntaway is a Swift HTTP client inspired by *How complex it is to make a simple http request using NSURLSession*.[see Usage](https://github.com/tqtifnypmb/huntaway#usage)[see Demo](https://github.com/tqtifnypmb/huntaway#demo)
+Huntaway is a Swift HTTP client inspired by *How complex it is to make a simple http request using NSURLSession*.[see Usage](https://github.com/tqtifnypmb/huntaway#usage) or [see Demo](https://github.com/tqtifnypmb/huntaway#demo)

 ## Goals